 Chapter 7 Highlighting Freaks, Shifts, and Trends

-In the Chapter 6 we calculated control limits for commonly used control charts.
-Control limits show the boundaries of the natural common cause process variation.
-Thus, data points outside the control limits (freaks) are signals of special cause variation in data – that is, unexpected change caused by something outside the usual system.
+In Chapter 6 we calculated control limits for commonly used control charts.
+These limits define the boundaries of natural common cause variation.
+Data points falling outside the control limits – freaks – are therefore signals of special cause variation, that is, unexpected change caused by something outside the usual system.

-Control limits are designed to signal rather large (> 2SD), possibly transient, changes in the system.
-However, as discussed in detail in Chapter 3, minor to moderate changes in the form of shifts or trends in data may go unnoticed by the control limits for long periods of time.
-For this purpose, many supplementary tests (rules) have been suggested.
-To balance the need to quickly detect special causes while keeping the false alarm rate as low as possible we recommend using the 3-sigma rule to signal freaks and the two runs rules for unusually long runs and unusually few crossings to signal shifts and trends.
+Control limits are designed primarily to detect relatively large, and possibly transient, changes in a process.
+However, as discussed in Chapter 3, smaller but sustained changes in the form of shifts or trends may remain undetected by the control limits for long periods.
+For this reason, a number of supplementary tests, or rules, have been proposed.
+To balance the need for timely detection of special causes against the risk of false alarms, we recommend using the 3-sigma rule to identify freaks and the two runs rules – unusually long runs and unusually few crossings – to identify shifts and trends.

 7.1 Introducing the cdiff data set

-The cdiff data set contains 24 observations of monthly numbers of hospital acquired Clostridioides difficile infections from an acute care hospital.
+The cdiff data set contains 24 monthly observations of hospital-acquired Clostridioides difficile infections from an acute care hospital.

 # read data from file